seankmartin/skm-foam/projects/simuran.md

 - Clearer caching of results.
 - Need to convert SIMURAN logging to rich https://github.com/willmcgugan/rich.
 - Covert CLI to https://typer.tiangolo.com/.
+- SIMURAN takes a VERY long time to load, should consider this.

 ## Paragraph from Shane